czbiohub/covidtracker_notes/submission_rejection/README.md

 ### Where did the `N` come from?

 A fasta file with a linear genomic sequence has its limitations representing a mixture of more than 1 type of genomes.
 Naturally occurring intra-host variation, sample contaminations, sequencing errors can all lead to more than 1 type of genomes in the sample.
 [IUPAC code](https://www.bioinformatics.org/sms2/iupac.html) can represent some of the diversity in nucleotide composition.
 For example, If a genomic position is `A` in some reads and `C` in others, this position can be represented as `M` (IUPAC code for `A` or `C`).
-However if a position has `A` in some reads, and is deleted in others, there is no corresponding IUPAC code and iVar will resort to put an `N` in that position for lack of a better choice.
+However if a position has `A` in some reads, and is deleted in others, there is no corresponding IUPAC code and iVar will resort to put an `N` in that position for lack of a better choice (see related [discussion here](https://github.com/andersen-lab/ivar/issues/45)).
 Almost all the editing done to correct our genome assembly errors was to delete these Ns.

 <br>